-Following current public health guidelines please do not attend if you are experiencing COVID-19 symptoms or are unwell, have been tested for COVID-19 and are awaiting test results, are a confirmed case and or have been in contact with a confirmed case and/or are self-isolating or in quarantine or have travelled internationally recently.
+Following current public health guidelines please do not attend if you are experiencing COVID-19 symptoms or are unwell, have been tested for COVID-19 and are awaiting test results or live with a person awaiting test results, are a confirmed case and or have been in contact with a confirmed case and/or are self-isolating or in quarantine or have travelled internationally or to an identified hot spot recently.

 Please refer to the Department of Health website to stay up-to-date with Government advice.

 There will be no cancellation fee for such non-attendance.
 Please contact the clinic 3376 1977 to discuss possible alternate options for continuity of therapy.